pixbi/duplo/README.md

 ## JavaScript Concatenation Order

 JavaScript files are not concatenated in any particular order.
-It is good practice to just define functions that would be called later on by the main repo when its `app/index.js` is called.
+You must wrap code inside an AMD module and declaring its dependencies.
+For code that needs to be executed at initialization, utilize the host system's initialization event such as `document.addEventListener("DOMContentLoaded")` to bootstrap the rest of the script.

 ## CSS/Stylus Concatenation Order